opcua-lads/lads-server-collection/servers/lads-ph-meter/README.md

 * **ASM** result payloads for profile and end-point measurements in accordance with the ASM pH-Meter schema.

 ## Licence
-All LADS OPC UA servers of this collection which provide gateway capabilities are licensed under AGPL v3
+LADS OPC UA servers of this collection which represent real world, non generic, device types are licensed under AGPL v3

 ## Quick run